-After splitting the neural networks and balancing the four tasks, the idle resources in the training process need to be utilised.
+After splitting the DNNs and balancing the four tasks, idle resources in the training process need to be utilized.
 This is achieved by reordering the computations for different mini-batches of data.

-Figure~\ref{fig:slpp} shows the pipeline of one training iteration of a split neural network for one pair of $\{M^{s_k}, M^{c_k}\}$ (the device index $k$ is not shown).
+Figure~\ref{fig:slpp} shows the pipeline of one training iteration of a split DNN for one pair of $\{M^{s_k}, M^{c_k}\}$ (the device index $k$ is not shown).
 Any forward pass ($f$), backward pass ($b$), upload task ($u$) and download task ($d$) for each mini-batch is called a \emph{training stage}.

 The idle time on the device exists between the forward pass $f^c$ and the backward pass $b^c$ of the device-side model.
-Thus, \PipeLearn\ inserts the forward pass of the next few mini-batches into the device-side idle time to fill up the pipeline.
+Thus, \PiPar\ inserts the forward pass of the next few mini-batches into the device-side idle time to fill up the pipeline.
 As shown in Figure~\ref{fig:pipefed}, in each training iteration, the forward passes for $N$ mini-batches, $f^c_1$ to $f^c_N$, are performed on the device in sequence.
-The activations of each mini-batch are sent to the server ($u_1$ to $u_N$) once the corresponding forward pass is completed, which utilises idle network resources.
+The activations of each mini-batch are sent to the server ($u_1$ to $u_N$) once the corresponding forward pass is completed, which utilizes idle network resources.
 Once the activations of any mini-batch arrive, the server performs the forward and backward passes, $(f^s_1, b^s_1)$ to $(f^s_N, b^s_N)$, and sends the gradients of the activations back to the device ($d_1$ to $d_N$).
 After completing the forward passes of the mini-batches and receiving the gradients, the device performs the backward passes, $b^c_1$ to $b^c_N$.
 Then the model parameters are updated and the training iteration ends.
 A training epoch ends when the entire dataset has been processed, which involves multiple training iterations.

-Figure~\ref{fig:pipefed} shows that compared to conventional training (Figure~\ref{fig:slpp}), the degree to which the four tasks can be overlapped is high and it is possible to significantly reduce the idle time of the server and the devices.
+Figure~\ref{fig:pipefed} shows that compared to conventional training (Figure~\ref{fig:slpp}), the four tasks can be considerably overlapped and it is possible to significantly reduce the idle time of the server and the devices.